We are often asked the following questions:

 We go into more detail on why Wi-Fi is slower than a wired connection here.

-Understanding Wi-Fi Network Performance
+Understanding Wi-Fi network performance

 What is the ideal performance (speed) do I need for different types of work?